Commodity Money

 Detailed Explanation:

-Economies relying on bartering usually evolve to identify something that can be used as a median of exchange.
-Normally it is a commodity which has sufficient demand that traders know that even if they do not have a use for the commodity, they can easily trade it for something useful.
-How do we know when a commodity has become money?
-It has become money if people accept that commodity as a medium of exchange even if they don’t plan to use it themselves.
-Commodity money is a commodity that has intrinsic value and is used as a median of exchange.
-Tobacco, gold, and silver are examples of commodity money.
-Gold is commonly used in jewelry, but even people who are not jewelers own gold because they know it is easily sold.
+Economies that rely on bartering evolve to identify a medium of exchange, which is usually a commodity with sufficient demand that traders know that even if they do not have a use for the commodity, they can easily exchange it for something useful.
+A commodity becomes money when a community accepts it as a medium of exchange.
+In addition to being useful as a medium of exchange, commodity money has intrinsic value.
+For example, gold has been used as commodity money.
+Jewelers use gold in jewelry, but even people who are not jewelers own gold because they know they can sell it.

 Dig Deeper With These Free Lessons: